vickyxu22/AuctionDataAnalysis/README.md

 ## Project Overview

-The `AuctionDataAnalysis` class is tailored to dissect auction records of artworks cataloged in a CSV file.
-It executes an array of data preprocessing operations and generates visual representations to facilitate a comprehensive understanding of the dataset.
+The `AuctionDataAnalysis` class is used for preprocessing auction records and generating a data analysis report to facilitate understanding trends and data patterns within the auction records.

 ### Class Methods:
 1. `__init__(file_path)`: Initializes the class with the specified dataset file path.